GLOBAL MARKETS-Equities creep to five-week highs, ignore bond selloff

 BOND SELLOFF

-The selloff in U.S. markets reverberated elsewhere with German and British bond yields climbing, with soaring British inflation readings also a factor.
-Data showed inflation rose to a new 30-year high of 6.2% last month.
+The selloff in U.S. markets has reverberated elsewhere with German DE10YT=RR and British bond yields GB10YT=RR, GB2YT=RR climbing this week, although they too fell back slightly on Wednesday.

+British inflation data on Wednesday showed prices rising to a new 30-year high of 6.2% last month versus a year ago -- higher than economist expectations -- although yields were unmoved.

-Currency market activity continued to be relatively subdued with major FX pairs trading in tight ranges, confirming the lack of any clear directional trends with the Japanese yen JPY=EBS the only notable outlier.
+Currency market activity continued to be relatively subdued, confirming the lack of any clear directional trends.

-Against the U.S. dollar, the Japanese unit is now trading below 121 yen after Bank of Japan Governor Haruhiko Kuroda said it was premature to debate the exit from ultra-loose monetary policy.
+Against the U.S. dollar, the Japanese yen JPY=EBS was down by 1130 GMT but held below 121 yen after Bank of Japan Governor Haruhiko Kuroda said it was premature to debate the exit from ultra-loose monetary policy.

+The euro dropped 0.5% to $1.0981 EUR=EBS while sterling GBP=D3 was nearly half a percent weaker against a broadly stronger dollar =USD.

-Commodity markets have been kept on edge by anticipated supply disruptions from the war in Ukraine and were firm against a lack of tangible progress toward peace.
+Commodity prices, sent soaring by anticipated supply disruptions from the war in Ukraine, rose again against a lack of tangible progress toward peace.

-Grain prices remained supported by supply concerns, especially for delivery later in the year.
+Grain prices, which have jumped since Russia invaded Ukraine in late February, remained supported by supply concerns, especially for delivery later in the year.
 GRA/

-"Those gains are a sign that the market is setting itself to be without much Black Sea supply well into season 2022," said Tobin Gorey, an agriculture commodity strategist at Commonwealth Bank of Australia in Sydney.

 Global FX performancehttp://tmsnrt.rs/2egbfVh